JDvorak/random-line-access/README.md

 ## API
 ### randomLineAccess
 * randomLineAccess(filePath, opts)
-  Filepath to any file. **Careful: the set operator has write permission** Options include:
+   **Careful: the set operator has write permission**

+  Options include:
     - `omitEmpty` Expects a boolean, defaults to true.
 Removes empty values.
     - `quotes` Expects a boolean, defaults to false.
 Accepts quotes in the key value (IS IGNORED IN SEPARATED VALUES)
     - `sep` Expects a string.
 When provided, returns values seperated by the separator, and inserts arrays joined by seperator.

+  Returns an instance.

+  But, if you are curious: what it does concretely is scan the provided file for line breaks, stores the offsets to each key, length of each line in a hash.
+On get, it uses these together to calculate and pluck the lines on request.

 #### Instance
 * `get(key, callback)`